Georgia in the Eurovision Song Contest 2010: Artist selection

-On 16 January 2010, the broadcaster held a press conference and announced that they had internally selected Sofia Nizharadze to represent Georgia in Oslo.
+On 16 January 2010, GPB held a press conference and announced that it had internally selected Sofia Nizharadze to represent Georgia in Oslo.
 During the press conference, GPB announced that a national final would be held to select her song.

 National final

 GPB opened a public song submission from 17 January 2010 until 3 February 2010.
 Over 100 songs were received by the submission deadline and an expert commission selected the top six songs from the received submissions, which were announced on 9 February 2010 and presented to the public on 24 February 2010.
 The six songs were performed by Sofia Nizharadze via a special programme on 27 February 2010 at the Tbilisi Event Hall in Tbilisi, hosted by Davit Katsarava and broadcast on the GPB First Channel as well as online at the broadcaster's website 1tv.ge and the official Eurovision Song Contest website eurovision.tv.
 The winning song, "Shine", was determined upon by the 50/50 combination of the votes of an expert jury and a public televote.